luispedro/metarabbit/draft-links.rst

 distribute it to students in my class?

-Obviously, I don't mean *can I go ahead and ignore your license without realistic fear of getting sued*.
-I mean, this is a weird grey area.
+Obviously, I don't mean *can I go ahead and ignore your license without realistic fear of getting sued by you*.
+I can probably do the same with any closed-access paper. [#]_

 3. Why do we let doctors `prescribe off-label but not test it
 <http://marginalrevolution.com/marginalrevolution/2013/07/off-label-prescribing-vs-rct.html>`__?